 Human behavior can be defined in many ways:

 Instructors study human behavior to understand how individuals act, react, and interact within their environment.
-This knowledge reveals learners’ motivations and helps instructors tailor their approach to optimize learning.
+This knowledge reveals learner motivation and allows instructors to tailor instruction to optimize learning.

 The professional relationship between the instructor and the learner should be based on a mutual acknowledgment that both are important to each other and are working toward the same objective.